JihadMotii-REISys/rd-connect-cas-overlay/INSTALL_LDAP.md

 systemctl enable slapd
 ```

-* In CentOS, setting the password is easy in this way (substituting the CHANGEIT by your password):
+* Setting the password for openldap administrator is easy (substituting `CHANGEIT` by a real password):

 ```bash